jeffro256/carrot/src/carrot_raw.md

 ### Balance recovery security

-The term "honest receiver" below means an entity with certain key material correctly executing the balance recovery side of the addressing protocol.
-In this section, all participants are assumed to adhere to the discrete log assumption.
+The term "honest receiver" below means an entity with certain key material correctly executing the balance recovery side of the addressing protocol as described above.
+In this subsection, all participants are assumed to adhere to the discrete log assumption.

 #### Spend Binding